looker-open-source/actions/src/integrations/zapier/README.md

 # Zapier
+## Send data and begin a Zapier zap.

 This integration allows you to send data directly to a Zapier Zap.
 The data format received by Zapier will be the `json_detail` format, which has a lot of interesting metadata ([example here](https://github.com/looker/integrations/docs/json_detail_example.json)).
 Build out your Zap using Looker data!